mvujovich/IA22/README.md

 ### TODOs (ordered, with date):
 - WED: Update posts/post list in real time (table view)
-- THURS: Fill "other user profile view" with correct information
 - THURS: Add checkboxes for categories in the upload view
 - THURS: Convert "categories" to an array data type accordingly
 - THURS: Add navigation bar at the top of the whole app